Transverse Momentum Distributions from Lattice QCD without Wilson Lines

-In the LaMET calculation of TMDs, one starts from a quasi-TMD, which is defined by a gauge-invariant equal-time correlator with a staple-shaped Wilson line in a large-momentum hadron state, and then perturbatively matches it to the TMD via a factorization formula~\cite{Ebert:2019okf,Ji:2019sxk,Ji:2019ewn,Ebert:2022fmh}.
-Since this formalism was established, the lattice efforts have evolved from exploration to controlling the uncertainties.
-In numerical simulations, the staple-shaped Wilson line, constructed from lattice gauge links with a substantial spatial extension, often imposes a notable memory overhead and contributes to elevated statistical noise levels.
-Besides, apart from the linear power divergences in the Wilson-line self-energy~\cite{Ji:2017oey,Ishikawa:2017faj,Green:2017xeu}, such extended operators also suffer from mixing due to broken symmetries on the lattice~\cite{Constantinou:2019vyb,Shanahan:2019zcq,Green:2020xco,Ji:2021uvr,Alexandrou:2023ucc}.
-Moreover, the Wilson line geometry incorporates multiple length scales, all of which must adhere to the hierarchy specified by the factorization formula to prevent intricate power corrections~\cite{Ebert:2019okf}.
-Despite much progress made in the renormalization of linear divergences and the subtraction of operator mixing~\cite{Constantinou:2019vyb,Shanahan:2019zcq,Ebert:2019tvc,Green:2020xco,Ji:2021uvr,Zhang:2022xuw,Alexandrou:2023ucc,Avkhadiev:2023poz}, it is still not clear if the remaining power corrections are fully under control.
+In LaMET, one starts from a quasi-TMD, which is defined by a gauge-invariant equal-time correlator with a staple-shaped Wilson line in a large-momentum hadron state, and then perturbatively matches it to the TMD via a factorization formula~\cite{Ebert:2019okf,Ji:2019sxk,Ji:2019ewn,Ebert:2022fmh}.
+Since this formalism was established, the lattice efforts have evolved from exploration to controlling the systematics.
+In lattice simulations, the staple-shaped Wilson line, constructed from gauge links with a substantial spatial extension, often imposes a notable memory overhead.
+More importantly, its self-energy contributes to an exponential suppression of the signal-to-noise ratio at large staple sizes, which correspond to the non-perturbative region essential for TMD physics.
+In a recent dedicated calculation of the evolution kernel~\cite{Avkhadiev:2024mgd}, the errors became too big at $|k_\perp|\lesssim (0.8\ {\rm fm})^{-1}$ to be meaningful.
+Besides, lattice renormalization must treat the linear power divergences from the Wilson lines~\cite{Ji:2017oey,Ishikawa:2017faj,Green:2017xeu} and the operator mixings due to discretization~\cite{Constantinou:2019vyb,Shanahan:2019zcq,Green:2020xco,Ji:2021uvr,Alexandrou:2023ucc}.
+Finally, the Wilson-line geometry incorporates multiple length scales, all of which must adhere to the hierarchy specified by the factorization formula to prevent intricate power corrections~\cite{Ebert:2019okf}.
+Despite much progress in subtracting the linear divergences and operator mixings~\cite{Constantinou:2019vyb,Shanahan:2019zcq,Ebert:2019tvc,Green:2020xco,Ji:2021uvr,Zhang:2022xuw,Alexandrou:2023ucc,Avkhadiev:2023poz}, the remaining power corrections have not been fully analyzed.